benhdev/Connect/README.md

 > [!TIP]
 >
-> <sub>The following methods are also available from within the connection itself</sub>
+> The following methods are also available from within the connection itself

 Listen to when a connection is closed